monikma/monikma.github.io/_posts/2024-03-04-aws-certified-solutions-archiect.md

 - can be cross regions, and can be even cross account
 - that connection is not transitive! ("hub-and-spoke model")
 - how to create
-  - VPC -> Peering Connections, select the VPCs
+  - VPC -> Peering Connections, select the VPCs (acceptor is the one who will be accessing the requester - but isn't it symmetrical?)
   - the CIDR ranges must not overlap!
   - then you have certain amount of time to accept -> Actions -> Accept request
+  - next, you need to adjust the main route tables on both sides - map the other's CIDR to Peering Connection
+  - and lastly, modify requester security group - e.g. allow MySQL traffic from the other VPC CIDR

 ## AWS PrivateLink
 - to expose your VPC to up to thousands of customers VPC